Arjun Narasingha KC

-Arjun Narasingha KC (अर्जुन नरसिंह केसी) (born 27 September 1947), also known as ANKC, is a Nepali politician and former Professor, currently serving as a Member of Parliament (MP) from Nuwakot representing the Nepali Congress Party.
+Arjun Narasingha KC (अर्जुन नरसिंह केसी) (born 27 September 1947), also known as ANKC, is a Nepali politician and former professor, currently serving as a member of the Pratinidhi Sabha representing the Nepali Congress.
 KC has served as minister in various coalition governments holding Education, Health, Housing & Physical Planning and Urban Development portfolios.
-KC has been elected to the national parliament a total of four times from his constituency of Nuwakot.

-He has served in the capacity of Joint General Secretary of the Nepali Congress (NC) and the spokesperson of the party.

-In the 14th General Convention of the Nepali Congress, KC put forward his candidacy for the Central Committee citing the need for youth leadership in the party.
-He is now a Senior Leader in the Central Executive Committee advocating for anti-corruption laws, transparency and accountability in the parliament and within the party.
+Following the 14th General Convention of the Nepali Congress, KC was elected senior leader in the party's Central Executive Committee, advocating for anti-corruption laws, transparency and accountability in the parliament and within the party.
+He was subsequently re-elected following his support for the 2nd special convention of Nepali Congress held on 10 January 2025.
+He previously also served as Joint General Secretary and spokesperson of the party.

 Early life and education

 Arjun Narasingha KC was born on 27 September 1947 to Bhagwan Singh KC and Yasoda Devi KC in Rautbesi, Nuwakot.

 KC holds a LLB, as well as, a master's degree in political science both from Tribhuwan University, Kathmandu, Nepal.
 Prior to entering politics, he was a Professor and Head of the Political Science department at the Tribhuvan University and also a practicing advocate.

 In addition, he completed a fellowship at Tufts University, Fletcher School of Diplomacy, Boston, USA in International Relations and Foreign Policy decision making in 1982.